-I'm not going to explain the science of what constitutes a Retour d'Est or Genoa Low, the top image pretty well shows what it is.
+I'm not going to explain the science of what constitutes a Retour d'Est or Genoa Low, as the top image, and image below pretty well shows what it is.

 But those lines you see on the chart, isobars, show how the front tracks counterclockwise in an area of low pressure (depression), and unlike Atlantic low-pressure systems that can track across the UK in a matter of hours the "Genoa Low" will often not budge for a couple of days and will continue to dump bringing "weather" on a continually rotating basis from the East, hence "Retour d'Est".

 Retour Est which are the best ski resorts that get the snow?

 I've updated this article as we await the start of another season (15th November 2021), in fact we were due to leave for Serre Chevalier yesterday, but the snow forecast has not been good.
 For ten or so days prior there was some snow forecast off the back of a Retour Est but it looked as if the usual resorts of Prali, Sestrierre and Abries would benefit and Serre Che would just get a few crumbs off the table.

 And that very much looks the case as the infographics below show (c/o Snow-Forecast.com)

 So this was the scenario for the Alps.